Eolu/aframe-vr-mode-watcher/README.md

-# Deprecated!

-This functionality is now provided natively in a-frame.

 # VR Mode Watcher

 This component adds a state to an entity signaling whether or not VR mode is active.